christian-schlichtherle/guicer/README.md

 Guicer is an alternative Domain Specific Language (DSL) for configuring Guice injectors which is simpler and more concise than the original Guice DSL.

+## Documentation

+An introduction to the Guicer DSL is available at <https://guicer.java.net>.
+This page also contains information about how to communicate with the project author / team via email or an issue tracker.

 ## Building

 Guicer is built with Apache Maven.